 This layer of big data architecture focuses primarily on the pipeline’s processing system.
 It’s where data collected in the previous layers are processed.
 The data is then routed to different destinations and classified.
 It is the first point where big data analytics occurs.

 Storage becomes an issue when dealing with huge chunks of data.
-That’s where solutions like data ingestion pasterns[6] come in.
+That’s where solutions like data ingestion patterns[6] come in.
 Here, the data is designated to the most efficient storage mediums.

 This is where active analytic processing of big data takes place.
 The focus here is to gather the data resource values to make them more helpful in the next layer.

-This is arguably the most prestigious layer in the data pipeline.
-It’s where users feel the value of data.
+This is the layer where data finally turns into decisions — where business users actually feel the value of everything the pipeline has done.
 Think of it this way; as a business, you need something to grab people’s attention in regards to data presentation.
 As such, you choose to present your data in various forms such as graphs so that it is well understood.

 At this point, the size and complexity of big data can be understood.
 Here, a business can draw meaningful conclusions and make informed decisions based on collected data.
 Data ingestion can be achieved in two ways: